jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 > *amateur service*: A radiocommunication service for the purpose of self-training, intercommunication and technical investigations carried out by amateurs, that is, by duly authorized persons interested in radio technique solely with a personal aim and without pecuniary interest.
 -- ITU Radio Regulations, Number 1.56

+^ Let me explain about amateur radio.
+International Telecommunication Union defines amateur radio as a service for self-training and technical investigations, solely with a personal aim and without pecuniary interest.

 ---